-Below, we present some of the developers' speculations on what tools would remain available after iOS 14 release, as well as the corresponding responses from the App Store team.
-They could be found in the FAQ section of the App Store User Privacy and Data Use page.
+Below, we present some of the developers’ speculations on what tools will remain available after iOS 14 release, as well as the corresponding responses from the App Store team.
+They can be found in the FAQ section of the App Store User Privacy and Data Use page.

 In theory, fingerprinting will allow advertisers to continue to attribute individual users to ad campaigns after Apple opts out of IDFA.
 But Apple’s clarification proves otherwise: